WJRH-Engineering/transmitter/README.md

-# stream-repeater
+# Transmitter
-A LiquidSoap script that tunes in to the wjrh stream and plays it on the computers speakers
+A LiquidSoap script that runs in the hogg hall transmitter room, which decides what plays on air